Ryware/ngx-drag-and-drop-lists/README.md

 ## Credits to the original creator

 This library is inspired by the https://github.com/marceljuenemann/angular-drag-and-drop-lists library which was written in AngularJS.
-This is only a version of it for Angular2/4

 **Drag Element Inputs**
 * `dndDraggable` Required attribute.
 Signifies that this element is part of the dndDraggable.
 Can receive options on how to behave of the following type: